MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppxPackage.md

 Add-AppxPackage -AppInstallerFile "C:\Users\user1\Desktop\MyApp.appinstaller"
 ```

-This command adds an app package as outlined in the App Installer file.
-With any / all update settings specified within the App Installer file.
+This command adds an app package as outlined in the App Installer file with all update settings specified within the App Installer file, if any.

 ## PARAMETERS